opendilab/DI-star/README.md

 # Overview
 DI-star: A large-scale game AI distributed training platform specially developed for the StarCraft II.
-We've already trained grand-master AI！Which contains:
+We've already trained grand-master AI！This project contains:

 - [x] Play demo and test code (try and play with our agent!)